Funding opportunity

 The knowledge Exchange Facilitator (KEF) will strengthen the overall cohesion of the HERA Crisis programme by:

-• bringing together the various teams from the transnational research projects to work synergistically, and to gain a greater holistic understanding of contributions to the broad Crisis themes whilst setting the theme within the context of values of the humanities
+• bringing together the various teams from the transnational research projects to work synergistically, and to gain a greater holistic understanding of contributions to the broad Crisis themes while setting the theme within the context of values of the humanities

 • developing sub and meta themes across the transnational research projects and facilitating the cross-pollination of research perspectives and outputs for advocacy of the humanities-led research